ckeditor/ckeditor4-docs/docs/features/colorbutton/README.md

 <info-box hint="">
  <p>
- 	The <strong>Text and Background Color</strong> feature does not create semantically meaningful content.
+ 	The <strong>Text and Background Color</strong> feature does not create a semantically meaningful content.
 Even if you adjust the color list to match the style of your website, your users will be able to arbitrarily apply colors to text elements without any consistency.
  </p>
  <p>
  	A much better idea for creating semantic content and maintaining consistent styling across your website is to adjust the <strong>{@link features/styles/README Styles}</strong> drop-down list to include some colors that could be applied to user-created content and would still be consistent with your website design.